-Due to health and safety concerns related to COVID-19, this meeting will offer participation by videoconference or in person.
-The meeting will be open to the public but restrictions regarding masks, allowable room capacity, and seating arrangements may be in place.
+This special meeting is being held due to an official quorum not being met at the last standing board meeting on June 08, 2023.
+This special meeting will cover agenda items as posted below.
+This meeting will be open to the public via in-person physical appearance but restrictions regarding masks, allowable room capacity, and seating arrangements may be in place.